-Current Location: Home> Latest Articles> How to correctly determine whether the return value of stripos is false?
+Current Location: Home> Latest Articles> How to determine whether the return value of the scripos function in PHP is false?
+Common misunderstandings and correct usage methods

-How to correctly determine whether the return value of stripos is false?
+How to determine whether the return value of the scripos function in PHP is false?
+Common misunderstandings and correct usage methods

 M66 2025-05-13